mikeos-tech/dictionary-sync/README.md

 ---

-2. Because I was wanting to synchronise only very specific files I added a *.gitignore* file within the git repository.
+2. Because I was wanting to synchronise only very specific files, I added a *.gitignore* file to the git repository.

 I included the following content:

       *